CBFLivUni/mapping_and_enrichment/README.md

 ## Mapping with 'db_ortho'
 If you are looking to map to orthologues then as mentioned above you can try out the db_ortho web service.
 I have my wrapper function in 'mapping_with_db_ortho.R'.
 To learn the different types of input ID types and output ID types, and species for which you can map to with your IDs, check out the db_ortho website.

+## Mapping Examples
+Whether you are mapping with db_ortho or with uniprot files, there is R code to help you out.
+You can look in the examples.R file to see some examples of both.